| Field Name | Description | Required | Notes |

 -

 If you are ready to deploy, click Save & Deploy.
-Otherwise, you can select Save, to save the instance and deploy it at a later time.
+Otherwise, select Save to deploy the instance later.